 The amount of time it takes for Xanax to exit your body depends on multiple personal factors.

 Xanax withdrawal symptoms

-Developing a dependence on Xanax/Alprazolam will result in benzodiazepine type withdrawal symptoms if you try to reduce or stop the medication.
+Developing a dependence on Alprazolam will result in benzodiazepine type withdrawal symptoms if you try to reduce or stop the medication.

 It is vital that if you do have a physical Xanax dependence that you do not stop taking the medication suddenly.
 This could potentially cause life-threatening complications and withdrawal symptoms to develop.

-Not undergoing a medical detox where there is a physical dependence can also result in developing severe withdrawal symptoms and PAWS (post-acute withdrawal syndrome) PAWS symptoms can last for months and even years with a heavy Xanax dependence.
+Not undergoing a medical detox for Xanax with physical dependence can also develop severe withdrawal symptoms and PAWS (post-acute withdrawal syndrome).
+PAWS symptoms can last for months and even years with a heavy Xanax dependence.